daniel-scs/tock/doc/reference/trd102-adc.md

   * kernel::hil::adc::AdcSingle: takes a single reading from an ADC port
   * kernel::hil::adc::AdcContinuous: starts a continuous stream of readings from a port
-  * kernek::hil::adc::Client: handles the callback when a sample is obtained
+  * kernel::hil::adc::Client: handles the callback when a sample is obtained

 The rest of this document discusses each in turn.